WordPress/gutenberg/components/draggable/README.md

 ### transferData

-The data object attached to the drag and drop event.
+Arbitrary data object attached to the drag and drop event.

 - Type: `Object`
 - Required: Yes